Ph.D., 2008, Georgia State University, Educational Policy Studies

 Childhood obesity, physical activity, school and community health, health policy

-Dr. Rodney Lyn serves as Interim Dean and Senior Associate Dean for Academic and Strategic Initiatives in the School of Public Health at Georgia State University.
-He is also Associate Professor in the Department of Health Policy and Behavioral Sciences.
+Dr. Rodney Lyn serves as Dean in the School of Public Health at Georgia State University.
+He is also Professor in the Department of Health Policy and Behavioral Sciences.
 His research is focused on childhood obesity prevention, school and community health, and the reduction of health disparities.
 He has special interest in identifying effective policy and system approaches to increasing physical activity and healthy eating in children and has published numerous peer-reviewed articles on these topics.